 Diving Mozambique: Dive Operators

-I personally dived with Diversity Scuba ran by expat Englishman Mark Whaley and I found them to be very well organized and efficient.
+I personally dived with Diversity Scuba which was ran at that time by expat Englishman Mark Whaley and I found them to be very well organized and efficient.

 I was particularly impressed with how well the local Mozambique dive guides & Divemasters have been trained by Mark and his team.